wynander/homebase/README.md

 Made with React, DeckGL (w/ Mapbox baselayer), and Zustand

-Current status: MVP showing housing trends overview, detailed city boundaries and their recent real-estate properties.
+Current status: Gives users the choiuce between showing a housing trends overview or detailed city boundaries and their recent real-estate properties.
 Adding user interfaces for interactivity.